Molino's description and foliated homogeneity: Preliminaries

-which depends only on $L$ up to conjugation by germs of holonomy transformations.
+The {\em holonomy group\/} $\Hol(L,x)$ of a leaf $L$ at a point $x\in L\cap U_i$ is the germ group of $\HH$ at $u=p_i(x)$.
+It depends only on $L$ up to conjugation by germs of holonomy transformations.
 The {\em holonomy homomorphism\/}, $\hol:\pi_1(L,x)\to\Hol(L,x)$, is given by $\hol([c])=\germ(h_\II^{-1},u)$ if $c$ is covered by $\II=(i_0,\dots,i_\alpha)$ with $i_0=i_\alpha=i$.
-This homomorphism is well defined and onto according to the previous observations, and it defines a regular covering $\widetilde L^{\text{\rm hol}}$ of $L$, the {\em holonomy covering\/}.
+This epimorphism induces a regular covering $\widetilde L^{\text{\rm hol}}$ of $L$, the {\em holonomy covering\/}.
 We will consider the canonical right action of $\Hol(L,x)$ on $\widetilde L^{\text{\rm hol}}$ by covering transformations.
 A leaf is said to be {\em without holonomy\/} if its holonomy group is trivial, and $X$ is called {\em without holonomy\/} when all leaves have no holonomy.
 The union of leaves without holonomy is a dense $G_\delta$ in $X$, and therefore Borel and residual \cite{Hector1977a,EpsteinMillettTischler1977}.
-A path connected subset of a leaf, $D\subset L$, is said to be {\em without holonomy\/} if the composite
+A path connected subset of a leaf, $D\subset L$, is said to be {\em without holonomy\/} if the composition

 is trivial for some (and therefore all) $x\in D$.